3 Spatial data operations

 2 rows × 8 columns

 The distance matrix (technically speaking, a DataFrame) d between each of the first three elevation points, and the two regions, is then obtained as follows.
-In plain language, we take the geometry from each each row in nz_height.iloc[:3,:], and apply the .distance method on co with that row as the argument:
+In plain language, we take the geometry from each each row in nz_height.iloc[:3,:], and apply the .distance method on co with its rows as the argument.

 d = nz_height.iloc[:3, :].apply(lambda x: co.distance(x.geometry), axis=1)